Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: On the Choice of Loss Metric

 The entropy conversion from each floor then proceeds as follows:

 The close agreement ($\Delta = 0.016$ bits) reflects the self-consistency of the Gaussian assumption rather than independent validation.
+A per-gene residual diagnostic therefore matters for interpretation: if residual variance differs substantially across genes, the conversion should be read as an approximation to task-specific irreducible uncertainty rather than as a justified generative model.
 A natively trained NLL model---where the network outputs both $\mu_g$ and $\log\sigma_g^2$---would provide a genuinely independent estimate and is the natural next step.